Jeremy Lamb

-Jeremy Emmanuel Lamb (born May 30, 1992) is an American professional basketball player who last played for the Sacramento Kings of the National Basketball Association (NBA).
-As a freshman, he was the second-leading scorer on the 2011 national champion UConn Huskies team.
+Jeremy “Fly Guy” Emmanuel Lamb (born May 30, 1992) is an American former professional basketball player.
+He played college basketball for the UConn Huskies.
+As a freshman, Lamb was the second-leading scorer on the 2011 national champion UConn Huskies team.
+He was drafted by the Houston Rockets in the first round of the 2012 NBA Draft.

 High school career

-Lamb attended Norcross High School in Norcross, Georgia, where he captained the basketball team and averaged 20 points and 6 rebounds per game, leading Norcross to the regional championship, the Elite 8 of the state playoffs and a final record of 27–3.
-He was recruited by UConn after drawing the attention of coach Jim Calhoun, who felt that Lamb reminded him of former UConn star Richard "Rip" Hamilton.
+Lamb attended Norcross High School in Norcross, Georgia, where he captained the basketball team and averaged 20 points and six rebounds per game, leading Norcross to the regional championship, the Elite 8 of the state playoffs and a final record of 27–3.
+Lamb was recruited by UConn after drawing the attention of coach Jim Calhoun, who felt that Lamb reminded him of former UConn star Richard "Rip" Hamilton.

 Considered a four-star recruit by Rivals.com, Lamb was listed as the No. 19 shooting guard and the No. 76 player in the nation in 2010.

 College career

 During his freshman year at UConn, Lamb played in every game.
 He averaged 11.1 points per game, which was second on the team behind Kemba Walker.

-He scored a career-high 24 points against Marquette on January 25, 2011.
-In the 2011 Big East tournament, Lamb averaged 14.2 points and helped the 9th-seeded Huskies win the tournament and earn a #3 seed in the NCAA tournament.
+Lamb scored a career-high 24 points against Marquette on January 25, 2011.
+In the 2011 Big East tournament, he averaged 14.2 points and helped the #9-seeded Huskies win the tournament and earn the #3-seed in the NCAA tournament.

-In the 2011 NCAA Tournament, Lamb increased his scoring output to 16.2 points per game, and tied his career-high with 24 points against San Diego State in the Sweet 16 on March 24, 2011.
+In the 2011 NCAA Tournament, Lamb increased his scoring output to 16.2 points per game and tied his career-high with 24 points against San Diego State in the Sweet 16.
 Preceding UConn's Final Four game against Kentucky, Lamb was 11-for-15 from three-point range in the NCAA Tournament, the highest all-time percentage by a player who has reached the Final Four.
-In the national title game, he scored 12 points and grabbed 7 rebounds as the Huskies defeated Butler by a score of 53–41.
+During the national title game, he scored 12 points and grabbed 7 rebounds as the Huskies defeated Butler by a score of 53–41.

-Following the season, he was invited to the June 17–24, 2011, 17-man tryouts for the 12-man FIBA Under-19 World Cup team by USA Basketball, and was ultimately selected to be a part of the team.
-The 12 selected players competed as Team USA in the 2011 FIBA U19 World Cup in Latvia, from June 30 to July 10, 2011.
+Following the season, Lamb was invited to the 17-man tryouts for the 12-man FIBA Under-19 World Cup team by USA Basketball, and was ultimately selected to be a part of the team.
+The 12 selected players competed as Team USA in the 2011 FIBA U19 World Cup in Latvia.
 Lamb was the only American player selected to the five-man All-Tournament Team.

 The 2012 basketball season was a bitter disappointment for both Lamb and UConn.
-Lamb and UConn, despite their overall talent, failed to meet expectations after suffering a losing record in Big East play during the regular season and bowing out in the first round of the NCAA Tournament after losing to Iowa State University.
+Despite their overall talent, they failed to meet expectations after suffering a losing record in Big East play during the regular season and bowing out in the first round of the NCAA Tournament after losing to Iowa State University.
 Following the 2012 season, Lamb declared for the NBA draft.